Bait And Switch: The Simpsons

 - In "And Maggie Makes Three", Patty and Selma learn that Marge is pregnant; she makes them promise not to tell Homer.
 They go home, and Patty gets out a phone book, opens it to the first page, and calls someone named A. Aaronson, telling him that Marge is pregnant.
 After that, the scene cuts to Patty, on the last page of the phone book, telling the same to a man named Zykowski.
 Then she heaves a sigh of relief... and says: "Aaronson and Zykowski are the two biggest gossips in town.
 In an hour, everyone will know."

-- Another episode has Homer lose track of Lisa.
-He decides that he needs to get up high to be able to scan the surrounding city for her and then goes to a vendor selling balloons, seemingly leading up to a joke that Homer is dumb enough to think he could float using a handful of balloons....
+- In the episode "Lost Our Lisa" Homer decides that he needs to get up high to be able to scan the surrounding city for her and then goes to a vendor selling balloons, seemingly leading up to a joke that Homer is dumb enough to think he could float using a handful of balloons....
 Then, he offers the balloons to a cherry pick driver in exchange for using his machine to lift him up.
 It works.

 "Well, I've already got some balloons... but they're not this nice.
 Deal!"

-- In the same episode, only a moment later, we see the two women inside, and Marge is approached by a burly man who asks if she feels like "gettin' lucky."
+- Only a moment later, we see the two women inside, and Marge is approached by a burly man who asks if she feels like "gettin' lucky."
 Marge replies that she is lucky, having a husband and three wonderful children, and thanks him for the compliment.
 He adopts a more threatening tone, saying he ALWAYS gets what he wants.
 Marge clarifies that she said "No." He is suddenly apologetic, says he misunderstood her, and backs off politely.

-- A similar gag is used in a later episode where Marge and Homer attempt to place a banner on a female judge's house, and the first two letters can be seen as "BI-", implying that it's "Bitch."
+- A similar gag is used in the episode "The Parent Rap" where Marge and Homer attempt to place a banner on a female judge's house, and the first two letters can be seen as "BI-", implying that it's "Bitch."
 They reveal the full banner and it turns out to read "Big Meanie."